-The Royal College of Nursing helpline has received over 100 phone calls and emails from nurses asking for guidance over refusing to treat patients because of a lack of adequate personal protective equipment, it has revealed.
+The Royal College of Nursing helpline has received over 100 phone calls and emails from nurses asking for guidance over refusing to treat patients because of a lack of adequate PPE, it has revealed.

 The RCN last month urged nurses without adequate PPE to consider delaying treatment, using alternative practices and refusing to work if ‘escalation steps’, such as consulting a line manager and documenting concerns, do not resolve the situation.